kohei0802/nonBlockingTerminalBattleGame/README.md

 # How to save the game status (HP, Coins) etc?
 Do step 4) mentioned above
+Press SPACE key, then type '2' key to save it

 # Specific components?
 ## a) Day 1: